bababoi-2/50plus/README.md

 - Click on a character field with the middle mouse button to reveal the character
 - Click on a description to solve the whole word
 - Click on the "Solve All" button to solve the entire crossword

+## Sudoku Helper
+### A helper for
+- Sudoku

+### How to use:
+- Click on a number field with the middle mouse button to reveal the number
+- Click on the "Solve All" button to solve the entire Sudoku